basslesson01/GPUStockProject/README.md

 # GPUStockProject
-Made with IntelliJ instead of Eclipse.
+Made with IntelliJ instead of Eclipse..